brianhigh/HW1_brian_high/README.md

 This is an example homework #1 for BIOST 578 A, Winter 2015.

-- Reviewer: Reviewer Name
+- Reviewer: Brian Highr
-- Group: #
+- Group: 14

 While the [assignment](https://github.com/raphg/Biostat-578/blob/master/HW1.md)
 was to produce an Rmd file to produce a certain plot,